incognitojam/dogecoin-full-node/README.md

 **👍 Minimum:**
 - 2.5GB RAM*
 - 100GB storage
+    - 50GB+ blockchain
+    - 40GB+ bootstrap
-    - 50GB+ blockchain + 40GB+ bootstrap (bootstrap can be deleted afterwards but you need to have both files at the same time)
+        - Bootstrap can be deleted afterwards but you need this much space
     - Operating system
 - Unmetered internet connection